Skip advert

 What are the downsides of a salary sacrifice car scheme?

 If you earn the National Minimum Wage, you won’t qualify for a salary sacrifice car scheme, as the rules don’t allow your salary to drop below the minimum threshold after deductions.
-You may also lose out on some benefits, such as Statutory Maternity Pay, if your salary drops below a certain threshold.
+You may also lose out on some benefits, such as Statutory Maternity Pay, if your salary drops below the required threshold.

 Lastly, there may be a limited choice of cars depending on what is available through the lease provider for your employer’s salary sacrifice car scheme.